 At Crawford Animal Hospital, we believe that spaying and neutering your pets is a significant step towards keeping them healthy.
 Read on to learn about the health and behavioral benefits your pet can experience from this procedure.

-How Does Spaying and Neutering Keep Pets Healthy?
+How Does Dog & Cat Spaying & Neutering Keep Them Healthy?

 Whether male or female, both cats and dogs can benefit from spay and neuter surgeries: